How I met Nina...

 Her name is Nina.
 And this is her story.

-In 1958, When Nina walked away from her ad agency job on Madison Avenue to chase her dream of becoming an indie photographer, she had no idea it would lead to a life of adventure around the world.
-From New York to Paris to London (and a few secret places I am not ready to reveal just yet), Nina captures people and places that spark stories worth telling.
+in 1958, when Nina walked away from her ad agency job on Madison Avenue to chase her dream of becoming an indie photographer, she had no idea it would lead to a life of adventure around the world.

-What she loves most about her life is the friendships she forms along the way with young women from all walks of life who share her passion for capturing the world as they see it.
+What she loves most about her life are the friendships she forms along the way with young women from all walks of life, all of whom share her passion for capturing the world as they see it.

 After completing her Vintage Paris Polaroid collection, Nina didn’t keep it all to herself.
-She encouraged her new friends to create their own, and together, they’ve curated snapshots of stardust, jazz, and everyday charm.
-All four collections are on their way, and soon you’ll get to see Paris, Hollywood, New York and London through their eyes.
+She encouraged her new friends to create their own, and together they curated snapshots of Hollywood stardust, Iconic New York, and everyday London charm.

 When Nina isn’t sipping a perfect martini with friends on Fifth Avenue or strolling through Montmartre in search of a one-of-a-kind piece of street art, she’s tucked away in charming bookshops, lost in stories that spark her imagination.